WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-20-Tester-mindset-does-not-give-up.markdown

 I could see was that my bus route web page had Select elements and I had recorded myself choosing an option from the list.

-I added Selection elemtns to my web page for choosing delivery method (onehour, overnight) and insurance options (uninsured, insured).
+I added Selection elements to my web page for choosing delivery method (onehour, overnight) and insurance options (uninsured, insured).
 I recorded the following
 steps:
 1. enter "banana" in the custom field